dougviljoen/tradeq/README.md

-# tradeq
+# tradeQ

-An app that builds a feed from favourite trademe searches.
+An app that generates a feed from favourited Trademe searches.

 ## Getting Started